 Application & Registration Information

-Jury Notification: December for returning artists and after May 15, for new artists.
+Jury Notification: November 2018 for returning artists and mid May 2019, for new artists.

-*One application per artist/medium.
+*One application per artist per medium.
 Business partners or spouses working in different media must apply separately; those working as partners to create the same body of work and occupy the same booth space may submit one application.
 Single artists may apply for two spaces either to display work in two separate media or to display one medium in a double space.
-The number of double spaces is limited, and there is no guarantee regarding their availability.
-Artists applying in two different medium categories must submit an application, handling fee and slides for both media.
+The number of double spaces is limited and there is no guarantee regarding their availability.
+Artists applying in two different medium categories must submit a separate application for each.
 Artists may not apply in more than one category with the same body of work.

 Instructions for Submitting an Online Application

-The 3rd Street section only accepts application through the online application program called Zapplication.
-You must have access to an email account to register on Zapplication.
+The 3rd Street section only accepts applications through the online application program called ZAPP.
+You must have access to an email account to register on ZAPP.

 - Go to www.zapplication.org

 - All artists will be notified via email of their status.
-(Invited, Waitlist, Rejected.)
+(Invited, Wait List, Not Invited.)

-Exhibitors are responsible for providing their own tents and displays, which should be sufficiently sturdy to withstand weather and crowds.
-The average space allotment is 10’ x 10’, but this varies since it is an outdoor show where natural and man-made obstructions can limit or increase its size.
+Artists are responsible for providing their own tents and displays, which should be sufficiently sturdy to withstand weather and crowds.
+The average space allotment is 10’ x 10’; however, this is an outdoor show where natural and man-made obstructions can limit or increase the size.
 Tents should not be bigger than 10’ x 10’, nor should display height exceed 12’ to clear overhead tree branches.
-The show is held in a residential neighborhood; booth spaces are located mostly on concrete or grassy, tree-laden areas, with some straddling curbs, curb cuts, walkways or driveways; there are few spaces with perfectly flat ground.
+The show is held in a residential neighborhood; booth spaces are located mostly on concrete or grassy, tree-laden areas, with some straddling curbs, curb cuts or driveways.
+There are few spaces with perfectly flat ground.
 3rd Street is lined with trees, which block direct sunlight; booths along Magnolia have the least exposure to the sun.
 All booths on 3rd Street face west; booths on Magnolia face north.
-Exhibitors must abide by all local fire regulations.

-Returning exhibitors will be given preferred booth space whenever possible and every effort will be made to accommodate the special needs of the physically handicapped.
-New exhibitors will be placed in the remaining booths after returning exhibitors have been assigned.
-Special requests will be considered, but the Art Show has the right to deny a request or change an exhibitor space if it is deemed necessary.
-The exhibitor’s full cooperation is expected in this matter.
+Returning artists will be given preferred booth space whenever possible and every effort will be made to accommodate the special needs.
+New artists will be placed in the remaining booths after returning artists have been assigned.
+Special requests will be considered, but the Art Show has the right to deny a request or change an artist space if it is deemed necessary.
+The artist’s full cooperation is expected in this matter.